dollyminx/dollyminx.github.io/_posts/2025-07-19-AI-has-broken-digital-forensics.markdown

 One nice thing that i've discovered recently is that Cloudflare has begun implementing ways to block AI crawlers from scraping your site's data and I agree with there permission based approach that gives power back to the data owners.

 [Cloudflare AI Crawler Changes](https://www.cloudflare.com/press-releases/2025/cloudflare-just-changed-how-ai-crawlers-scrape-the-internet-at-large/)

-## Other Considerations - AI doesn't provide kickbacks to the original creators

-Historically, The internet has been a great way for individuals to share knowledge and content to the world.
-However, with AI, these models consume the publicly accessible data and don't offer anything in return to the original content creator.
-At a minimum, there should be a kickback to the source of the data that they used the information from.